Skip to main content

 For more information, please visit our Unpacking Medicare prescription drug coverage page.

 A Medicare Advantage prescription drug plan (or MAPD) is a plan that includes medical and prescription drug coverage.
-It is offered from a private insurers such as Aetna®.
+MAPD plans are only available through private insurers like Aetna®.

 • Medicare Part A (hospital)